patientempowerment/bars-frontend/README.md

 2. Configure
     * Connect to a running server of [patientEmpowerment](https://github.com/KBorchar/patientEmpowerment) via editing `assets/server.conf`, then load `assets/feature-config.json` and `assets/models.json` from there.
     * OR:
-    * To configure the input and output manually, set the "fallbacks" field in `assets/server.conf` to appropriate config files as described further down.
+    * To configure the input and output manually, set the "fallbacks" field in `assets/server.conf` to appropriate config files (see Configuration).
 The example files were created by the [backend](https://github.com/KBorchar/patientEmpowerment).
 3. To configure the user-facing names of the output labels, edit `assets/labels.conf`.
 4. Run the app in an IDE of your choice (e.g. [Android Studio with Flutter Plugin](https://androiddvlpr.com/flutter-android-studio/)).